KhalilMayyasi/WBDocumentation/docs/AddingProduct.rst

       * If one is not added, the first version is treated as the default category

-To assign quantity to a product, check :ref:`Assigning Product to Inventory`
+To assign quantity to a product, check :ref:`Assign Product to Inventory Item and Managing Quantity`

 Creating Variations